What is a Filter Press and How Does It Work?

 Once the liquid makes it beyond the cloth barrier, the plates feature an inner porting system that delivers filtrate to the manifold.
 Once the even-fill process has concluded, the operator changes the valve configuration on the manifold to end the feed cycle and allow filtrate to exit the press through a single point: the filtrate outlet.

-Various applications including surface finishing and chemical engineering use filter presses in their workflow.
-Contact us to learn more about how they can help with your dewatering needs.
+Filter presses are used in various applications in a variety of industries.
+Surface finishing, chemical engineering, mining, chemical manufacturing, and food and beverage processing use filter presses in their workflow.
+Contact us to learn more about how our team can help with your dewatering needs.

 Contact